-In their native environment Red-Tailed Boas climb trees to escape predators and find feathered food.
+In their native environment, Red-Tailed Boas climb trees to escape predators and find feathered food.
 They will take full advantage of any climbing branches you add to their home.
 They will also appreciate hides on both the warm and the cool sides of their tank.
 This will allow them to feel secure no matter where they choose to thermoregulate.

-Give your Red-Tailed Boa a heavy water dish which is big enough to soak in but not so big that your snake might have trouble getting a drink.
+Give your Red-Tailed Boa a heavy water dish that is big enough to soak in but not so big that your snake might have trouble getting a drink.
 Your Red-Tailed Boa will soak for relaxation or when shedding.
 Make sure your Boa always has clean water: if your municipality uses chlorine or other chemicals, you should give your snake bottled water.

 Substrate for your Red-Tailed Boa

 Newspapers or paper towels make a suitable, cheap and easy to replace substrate for Red-Tailed Boas.
 (If you use newspaper, make sure your paper is black and white.
 Color newspaper is less absorbent and the inks can bleed onto your snake).